 - A final innovation report is published at the end of three years – this report is launched publicly and disseminated internationally.

-- The city hosts or attends events during this three year period to inform and educate other United Nations Global Compact city participants and partners.
+- The city hosts or attends events during this three year period to inform and educate other UN Global Compact Cities Programme participants and partners.
 These seminars can be held within the city, at other locations and events, and online.